Carbotura

 B2Bridge RaisingAll interlocks clearedBridge at full dump angle confirmed

-B3Bridge UP / Tipping ActiveBridge at dump angleTruck body DOWN + load complete + lower request
+B3Bridge UP / Dump ActiveBridge at 45° — trough exposed belowDump body DOWN confirmed + lower request issued

 B4Bridge LoweringLower request + body DOWN confirmedBridge DOWN and latched confirmed